-Let’s start by clarifying what we mean when we talk about ‘Facebook pages’.
+Having established that Facebook is right for your business, let’s start by clarifying what we mean when we talk about ‘Facebook pages’.
 As a personal user of Facebook, you have your own Facebook profile page connected with those of your friends.
 Your page may be visible to people who aren’t your friends, but this depends on your privacy settings, which can be set to public, friends only, or customised to include or exclude specific people on your friends list.
 People who aren’t your friends can ‘follow’ you if you have this setting enabled, meaning that your content will appear in their news feed, but they’ll only see content that you share publicly.

 A business page works slightly differently.
 Everything you post is public, and viewable by anyone, whether they’re logged into a personal Facebook account or not.
 People ‘like’ the page rather than become ‘friends’ with it, and those who’ve liked your page will see your posts in their news feeds.
 Like a personal page, you can allow people who follow you to post on your page, comment on your posts, and send you private messages.

 If you’re not a big user of Facebook yourself, you might be wondering whether setting up and maintaining a Facebook page for your business is worth the effort.
 While Facebook pages aren’t suitable for every business niche, they’re a great marketing tool because they allow you to engage directly with your customers.
 They also help drive traffic to your website and help you reach new audiences.
 Not only that, but you can use your Facebook page to help you learn more about your customers, gaining a deeper understanding that will aid your wider marketing strategy.